LB presents the Full Story of a Goal Machine best known by the Nickname; ‘Laca‘.

 Once a Replacement of Walcott:

-If you ask Arsene Wenger, he’ll probably tell you that he’s know of Lacazette since he was seven years old.
+If you ask Arsene Wenger, he’ll probably tell you that he’s known Lacazette since he was seven years old.
 However, as far as we know, Arsenal was first linked with the forward back in 2014.

 At the time, Theo Walcott was sidelined for six months through injury and Lacazette was seen as a worthy replacement.
 As of then, he was valued at a mere £7.5 million.